 The best solution is to have a pet sitter or trusted person stop by the home at least daily to make sure the cat(s) have plenty of food and fresh water.
 A petsitter will also ensure that the cats’ litter boxes are clean.
 Cats that are left to contend with dirty litter boxes may decide to go somewhere else in the house that is cleaner than their litter box (the floor, the plant, your favorite rug, etc).

-So how much food should I leave out?
+How much food should I leave out for my cat?

 The answer is, cat owners shouldn’t leave their cat alone for an extended period of time (more than a day) unless the owner knows definitively that their cat isn’t going to get stressed and eat all of their food in one day.
 If leaving multiple cats, it’s all the more reason to have a pet sitter or trusted and reliable person stop by every day to check on the cats.